 Are Instagram DM bots the same as Instagram chatbots?

-Essentially yes—different names for the same technology.
+Essentially yes, different names for the same technology.
 “DM bot” emphasizes the messaging function.
 “Chatbot” emphasizes the conversational aspect.
 “DM automation” is the technical term.
 All refer to software that automatically sends Instagram direct messages based on triggers.
 The underlying technology (Instagram Graph API) is identical.

-Disclaimer: Performance results mentioned in this article are based on aggregated user data and industry research as of January 2026.
+Disclaimer: Performance results mentioned in this article are based on aggregated user data and industry research as of May 2026.
 Individual results vary based on audience size, content quality, engagement rates, and niche.
 CreatorFlow uses Instagram’s official Graph API.
 Instagram/Meta may change features, rate limits, or terms at any time.
 Instagram is a trademark of Meta Platforms, Inc. CreatorFlow is not affiliated with, endorsed by, or sponsored by Meta Platforms, Inc. ManyChat and LinkDM are trademarks of their respective owners.
 Users are responsible for complying with Instagram’s Terms of Service and Community Guidelines.